Leadership development goals: Your roadmap to success

 Next, think about educational gaps.
 For instance, perhaps the next level to which you aspire requires a higher degree.
 Alternatively, maybe a specific certification would increase your base pay or hireability.
 Ultimately, obtaining advanced credentials and the skills that go into achieving them is a popular way of growing as a leader.

 Perform a similar analysis of potential skill or performance gaps.
 Suppose leaders one step up from you on the career ladder present regularly at industry events.
-In that case, setting goals to increase your involvement in professional organizations or hone your public speaking abilities makes great sense.
+Setting goals to increase your involvement in professional organizations or hone your public speaking abilities makes great sense.

 A look at past performance reviews can assist in identifying areas ripe for improvement.
 Don’t be shy about asking for additional constructive feedback, too.
 A 1:1 conversation with your boss can help pinpoint your strengths and weaknesses.
 They also may have a firmer grasp of what competencies the organization would like managers to acquire.